+Electronically signing documents is easier than you think with e-signature software!
+No matter your device, you can sign anytime, anywhere.
 Electronic signing is no different than with pen and paper.
-You sign next to your name, add the date and other important info, and you’re good to go!
-All that’s required is to upload to an electronic signature service, like DottedSign, and send a signing task with the link via email.
+You sign next to your name, add the date and other important information, and you’re good to go.
+All that’s required is to upload to an electronic signature methods service, like DottedSign, and send a signing task with the link via email.

 What is an “Electronic Signature?”

 Some laws have been passed by the US Government and the European Union, such as the ESIGN Act and European Union Common Law.
-In the US, states have ratified UETA (Uniform Electronic Transactions Act), which is a set of laws that allow electronic signatures to be treated like paper signatures.
+In the US, states have ratified UETA (Uniform Electronic Transactions Act), which is a set of laws that allow digital signatures to be treated like paper signatures.

 What Counts as an Electronic Signature?